Treatment for TMJ/TMD may be a phone call away!

 How can a dentist address TMD?

-Drs.
-Keri Smith and David Hiebert can help patients with their condition through oral appliance therapy.
+Dr. Keri Smith can help patients with their condition through oral appliance therapy.
 This is the use of a special mouthpiece that is worn to properly align the jaw and reduce the tension the condition can cause.
 This protects the natural teeth from being broken or worn down from clenching and grinding often associated with this condition.
 The oral appliance is made of medical-grade plastics and is custom-fitted to ensure it provides effective treatment.
 Our patients find that the use of an oral appliance can help reduce tension, reduce chronic headaches and migraines, and provide them with a pain-free lifestyle they can enjoy.
 Treatment of TMJ/TMD concerns often greatly improve the quality of life for patients who struggle with these conditions.

 Ready to address the discomfort associated with temporomandibular joint disorder?